Working with the Oracle connector

 ID IN (SELECT "USER ID" FROM TICKETS WHERE PRIORITY >= 2)

-When used in a Delete rows action, this will delete all rows in the users table where at least one associated row in the tickets table has a value of 2 in the priority column.
+This deletes all rows in the users table where at least one associated row in the tickets table has a value of 2 in the priority column when used in a Delete rows action.

 # Using Parameters

 Parameters are used in conjunction with WHERE conditions to add an additional layer of security against SQL injection.
-To use parameters in your WHERE conditions, you will first need to declare bind variables in your input.
+You must declare bind variables in your input to use parameters in WHERE conditions.
 Bind parameters must be declared in the form :bind_variable where the variable name is preceded with a :.
-After this is done, declare the parameter in the section directly below using the exact name you have given.
+Then declare the parameter in the following section using the exact name you previously entered.

 Bind variables should only be used in place of column values and not column names.

-You can provide as many bind variables as you'd like and each one should have a unique name.
-We distinguish bind variables from column names and static values by ignoring any : inside single quotes ('), double quotes (") and square brackets ([]).
+You can provide unlimited bind variables.
+Each bind variable should have a unique name.
+Workato distinguishes bind variables from column names and static values by ignoring any : inside single quotes ('), double quotes ("), and square brackets ([]).

 # Configuring triggers

-Oracle connector has triggers for both new and updated rows.
-For the triggers to work, both Unique keys must be configured.
-Sort columns need to be configured for triggers that find recently updated rows.
+The Oracle connector has triggers for both new and updated rows.
+Both Unique keys must be configured for the triggers to work.
+Sort columns must be configured for triggers that find recently updated rows.

 A table must satisfy some constraints to be used in a trigger.
 The following sections contain more information about specific constraints.
-Read our best practices to find out how you can prepare your table for use with Workato
+Refer to Designing tables for Workato use for more information on how to prepare tables for Workato use.

 # Unique keys

-In all triggers and some actions, this is a required input.
+A unique key is a required input in all triggers and some actions.
 Values from this selected column are used to uniquely identify rows in the selected table.
-As such, the values in the selected column must be unique.
-Typically, this column is the primary key of the table (for example, ID).
+The values in the selected column must also be unique.
+This column is typically the primary key of the table, for example, ID.

 When used in a trigger, this column must be incremental.
 This constraint is required because the trigger uses values from this column to look for new rows.
 In each poll, the trigger queries for rows with a unique key value greater than the previous greatest value.